DOCUMENT TSC-2026/B27 · BLOG POST 27, ENTERPRISE INNOVATION · REV. 01

 Taylor Sicard

-Early Shopify employee who built the Partner Program.
+Early Shopify employee who helped build and scale the Partner Program.
 Co-founded WIN Brands Group, scaling individual brands to eight figures and the portfolio to nine-figure revenue.
 Founded and sold getuptime.co to Tiny.
 Now advises DTC brands, Shopify app founders, and Fortune 500 commerce teams including Nike, Coca-Cola, Hallmark, and P&G.

 Full background →

-I watched this pattern emerge when I was at Shopify, where large brands would quietly spin up Shopify stores for specific products, regions, and customer segments.
+I watched this pattern emerge from inside Shopify, where I saw enterprise brands quietly spin up Shopify stores for specific products, regions, and customer segments.
 The brands that managed it well extracted learnings worth multiples of what the experiment cost.
 The brands that managed it poorly burned money building a second infrastructure that never fed anything back into the organization.
 The difference between those two outcomes was almost entirely in the operating model, not the technology.

 The lab is not a migration